Download Chapter PDF

 This APP is not a static document; rather, it is subject to regular review and revision when improvements to policies and procedures are identified.
 All CAS employees are responsible for a safe workplace and for recommending improvements to existing policy.
 Employees are expected to hold themselves and their peers accountable for maintaining a safe and healthy work environment.
 Any employee who does not comply with the applicable safety policies and procedures, or who is negligent in his or her responsibilities will be subject to corrective and/or disciplinary action.

-CAS employees have the authority to halt any departmental work activity which they believe may be an imminent threat to life, health, property, or equipment.
+CAS employees have the authority to halt any work activity which they believe may be an imminent threat to life, health, property, or equipment.

 This APP establishes CAS safety policy.
 In some instances, these policies extend to task-specific safety procedural requirements.
 Documentation demonstrating procedural requirements may also be required as referenced in the following chapters.
 Program managers and supervisors are expected to integrate these procedures into the appropriate work activities, and all employees are expected to apply them on the job.